AceLake/Assemblage-Flutter/README.md

 - Checks if the given password matches the initial given password
 #### 5. Register Button
 - This is a button widget
-- This button initializes the registration and adds the user to the users list
+- This button initializes the registration and adds the user to the user's list
-#### 6. Go to Login Hyper Link
+#### 6. Go to Login HyperLink
 - This is a link widget
 - It will route the user to the login page if clicked

 ### Home
 ![image](https://github.com/AceLake/Assemblage-Flutter/assets/96988100/9e925574-e2b7-416a-a717-652b20349d61)

 ### Find a group
 ![image](https://github.com/AceLake/Assemblage-Flutter/assets/96988100/1bda5071-d8c1-411a-af6f-1d9de34e166f)